WilliamsandBrandanLab/WilliamsandBrandanLab.github.io/documentation/index.md

 # Helpful documentations and platform information
-Instructions on how to download and start playing around with Bonsa.
+Instructions on how to download and start playing around with Bonsai.
 [The Downloading link](https://bonsai-rx.org//docs/installation/)

 [Useful information on how to use Bonsai](http://www.open-ephys.org/bonsai/) - Open Ephys